DieRandomDie/DieRandomDie/README.md

 - 👋 Hi, I’m @DieRandomDie
-- 👀 I’m interested in ... stuff that interests me.
+- 👀 I’m interested in ... learning stuff.
 - 🌱 I’m currently learning ...
-JavaScript for the moment.
-- 💞️ I’m looking to collaborate on ... what's a "collaborate?"
+Python and JavaScript.
-- 📫 How to reach me ... don't.
+- 📫 How to reach me ... no.

 <!---
 DieRandomDie/DieRandomDie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.